web3ideation/ideation-market-w3i/README.md

 check all the exclamationmarks ✅

-ask cGPT with the context of the whole repo, if the diamond is correctly set up and the deploymentscript would be correct
+ask cGPT with the context of the whole repo, if the diamond is correctly set up and the deploymentscript would be correct ✅

+libDiamond.sol also implements (also storage) governance -> change for dao! ✅

+whats the owner in ideationMarket.sol for? make sure it doesnt derivate from the owner of the diamond ⬅️

+research again if that storage problem only happens when inheriting, not when just importing

 change the way IdeationMarketFacet uses openzeppelin - since i cant use that dependencies external storage as is.
 I cannot just inherit from libraries (that use external storage / statevariables) because that would mess up my diamonds storage layout.
 Aavegotchi and similar projects handle this issue by manually implementing required functions from external libraries like ERC721 instead of directly inheriting them, and defining all state variables in a centralized AppStorage struct accessed at a fixed slot.
 This ensures facets don’t conflict over storage slots.
 They also use library functions to access AppStorage without inheriting external storage directly, preserving compatibility.

-do I need to get rid of the constructor?
-Since I have to store the variables in the Diamond instead of using the constructor of the IdeationMarketFacet I should create a DiamondInit / InitializationFacet with a function that would act as the constructor for the IdeationMarketFacet (and also governance inputs and other initialization stuff)

-what are the DiamondLoupe functions actually used for? like ok for stuff like etherscan, but other than that??
-I mean would they actually even be called onchain??

-libDiamond.sol also implements (also storage) governance -> change for dao!

 what about using arrays in the appstorage struct, like i cant edit them once impelemnted since that would mess up the storage?

-what about using external contracts with storage? that would set my appstorage to something else than position 0?

 what about having structs in my appstorage struct? can i add variables to those structs without messing up the whole storage layout? -> yes i can add variables in nested structs ✅

-Have my dev wallet the deployer seperated from the multisigwallet the owner (governance)
+Have my dev wallet the deployer seperated from the multisigwallet the owner (governance) ✅

 reducing gas costs for executing functions:
 Facets can contain few external functions, reducing gas costs.
 Because it costs more gas to call a function in a contract with many functions than a contract with few functions.